 And things did not get better.
 My symptoms seemed to multiply and I began experiencing migraines, light-headedness, shortness of breath, incontinence, chest pain, debilitating fatigue, gastrointestinal issues, insomnia, ice-cold hands and feet, vomiting, cognitive impairment, and adrenaline rushes, among others.

 I went to the best medical institutions in New York City, yet not one doctor could provide a definitive diagnosis.
-I saw neurologists, internists and cardiologists and explanations ranged from post-partum depression to anxiety to “it was in my head".
-I was offered counseling and anti-anxiety medication.
+I saw neurologists, internists and cardiologists and explanations ranging from post-partum depression to anxiety to “it was in my head”.
+They offered me counseling and anti-anxiety medication.